 In addition, we would suggest that those in the sector should:

-- assess current arrangements with clients and determine the number of workers being supplied who operate via off-payroll arrangements, such as PSCs, who could potentially be caught by these rules;
+- assess current arrangements with clients and determine the number of workers being supplied who operate via off-payroll arrangements, such as PSCs, who could potentially be caught by these rules where the arrangements are likely to continue beyond 5 April 2021;

 - assess arrangements involving complex labour supply chains and determine if these are likely to increase your risk profile for payments on or after 6 April 2021;

-- establish whether or not any of your clients are likely to be outside the new rules by virtue of being a ‘small’ business and start early dialogue with clients to confirm the position;
+- establish whether or not any of your clients are likely to be outside the new rules by virtue of being a ‘small’ business or a 'wholly overseas' business and start early dialogue with clients to confirm the position;

-- consider explaining the changes including the status disagreement process to the workers you use who operate via intermediaries such as PSCs;
+- consider explaining the changes, and the potential impact of the deferral, to the workers you use who operate via intermediaries such as PSCs;

 - assess the direct and indirect financial impact of the proposed changes.
 For example, where arrangements are caught, the client will provide a status determination statement to the recruitment business (and the worker) that will need to be passed down the labour supply chain where applicable.
 The recruitment business that is the ultimate fee payer, will need to account for and pay the related tax and NIC, including the additional cost of employer NIC; and

-- be particularly mindful of the potential additional costs and risk when entering into new arrangements or when renewing existing contracts with workers, other parties in the labour supply chain and clients that will continue beyond April 2021.
+- be particularly mindful of the potential additional costs and risk when entering into new arrangements with medium and large businesses in the private sector or when renewing existing contracts with workers and other parties in the labour supply chain for work that will continue beyond 6th April 2021.

 How can RSM help?